 Provide branded products and services of superior quality and value that improve the lives of the world’s consumers, now and for generations to come.” –Proctor & Gamble

 Most of these mission statements really give you an idea of who the customer is that the company is trying to attract which is one purpose of the mission statement.
 Ideally your mission should not be too long and not overly wordy, it needs to make sense to your audience and give them a reason to want to do business with you.
 Ideally if you put the time, effort and thought into your mission now, it will stay with you the entire time your business runs, avoiding the need down the road for costly re-branding or change of direction.

-If you need help creating your mission and vision statements – get in touch, thats where I can diligently assist you!
-Alternatively, you can take a crack at my strategy workbook to see if that sets you on the right path to creating a great foundation for your new business and in time a company that rocks!
+If you need help creating your mission and vision statements – get in touch, that’s where I can diligently assist you!
+Alternatively, you can take a crack at my Smarten Up Checklist to see if that sets you on the right path to creating a great foundation for your new business and in time a company that rocks!